 However, for the purposes of securing something to your ceiling, the metallurgy won’t matter near as much as how you anchor it.
 Whether the unit is steel or aluminum, in other words, isn’t going to keep it from falling–the way you anchor it controls that.

 So why care about the metal?
 Well, because projectors get hot.
 That bulb, on for hours and hours, generates a lot of heat, and that heat has nowhere to go except out the fan and into the projector chassis.
 When the projector mount is connected to the chassis, it can be a way to help dissipate heat, but steel is exceptionally bad at this.
+That’s why you should probably check out our other guide on projector mount types so you know what’s out there.
 So, when you’re shopping around, look for a mount that is made of aluminum – it’s plenty strong enough and much better at carrying heat away than steel.

 And one other note that might not be obvious: some projectors have their screws on top, and others have theirs on the bottom.
 Expensive, modern projectors might have a gyroscope to sense whether or not they’ve been mounted upside down, but what’s more likely is you’ll need to go into the setting and “tell” the projector it’s upside down (to flip the image) after it’s installed, if the screw holes are on the bottom.